Deadline: 30th June 2024 (23:59 BST)

 10.2.2.
 Use of material as in 10.2.1 includes, but is not limited to, the right to be broadcasted and/or reproduced on the Gallery’s (or Partners’) website, catalogues, exhibition posters, prints, and marketing material (both printed and digital).

 10.3.
-Consent with regards to clause 10.1. and 10.2. is irrevocable and shall be withstanding in perpetuity and on worldwide basis, including after the period of the competition.
+Consent with regards to clause 10.1. and 10.2. is irrevocable and shall be withstanding in perpetuity and on a worldwide basis, including after the period of the competition.

 10.4.
 Please note that members of the public may take photographs of Your Entries.
 This will be allowed by the Gallery only if taken for personal, educational, and non-commercial use.
 The Gallery shall not be liable if images are content is used otherwise by the public.

 11.1.
 The Gallery and/or their agents undertake no responsibility whatsoever for any loss of or any damage to artworks entrusted to them.
-Whether this is an arising from a fire, default, error, neglect, theft by carriers, packers or other persons and whether in their own employment or not.
+Whether this is arising from fire, default, error, neglect, theft by carriers, packers or other persons and whether in their own employment or not.
 All goods are at the artist owner’s risk and the Gallery and/or their agents exclude all liability to the maximum extent permitted by law.
 You are recommended to cover your work with insurance at all times.

 11.2.
 The Gallery shall not be liable to You for any loss of business, profits, damage to reputation, or loss/damage of whatever nature occurring or arising out of or in connection with the Competition.